Ptolus - Four By Four

 “I think I have a secret, an important one.
 I can’t say what it is yet.
 I’m not trying to be coy; I don’t know it myself.
 But I have it inside me.
 And it’s something that demons and devils and gods and angels can’t know.
 I think they all want to end the world, and it doesn’t have to end.”

-I chose the “Four By Four” label for a somewhat complex (and possibly contrived-sounding) reason: my four players are each taking on two characters, who are each involved in two of the four major plotlines of the campaign; hence four plotlines, each with four primary characters; for each plotline each player has one character; but as the characters all know one another, for major adventures or significant milestone events they may all be involved together.
+My four players each play two characters, who are each involved in two of the four major plotlines of the campaign; hence four plotlines, each with four primary characters; for each plotline each player has one character; but as the characters all know one another, for major adventures or significant milestone events they may all be involved together.